Peugeot Check Engine Light Stays On | Engine System Faulty

 - Peugeot check engine light flashing.

 The BC display may also show messages regarding the engine operation.
-You can use an OBD2 scanner to diagnose your Peugeot check engine light via the OBD port under the dashboard.
+You can use a YOUCANIC Full System scanner to diagnose your Peugeot check engine light via the OBD port under the dashboard.
 All 2000 and newer Peugeots have an On-Board Diagnostic (OBD) computer.

 Peugeot Check Engine Light Meaning